'Mama bears' may be the 2024 race's soccer moms. But where the GOP seeks votes, some see extremism

 ''Republicans have decided that this is, I think, their golden ticket for the primaries to rile up their base,'' said Katie Paris, who runs Red, Wine and Blue, a network of women pushing back on GOP-backed policies such as the anti-LGBTQ and anti-trans efforts of Moms for Liberty.

-The mama bear movement is ''a contemporary iteration of a trend we've seen before" and that dates back decades, said Linda Beail, a professor at Point Loma Nazarene University and the author of a book about Sarah Palin, the 2008 Republican vice presidential nominee.
+The mama bear movement is ''a contemporary iteration of a trend we've seen before," said Linda Beail, a professor at Point Loma Nazarene University and the author of a book about Sarah Palin, the 2008 Republican vice presidential nominee.

 During the suffrage movement, women pushed baby carriages as they marched for the right to vote.
 For decades, white Southern women held a powerful role in shoring up segregation and white supremacy, doing jobs such as keeping Black people off lists of eligible voters.

-Palin was a game changer in many ways — a youngish, attractive and successful woman who also was quite conservative, Beail said.
+Palin was a game changer in many ways, Beail said.
 In the 2010 midterms, Palin used the phrase ''mama grizzlies'' to describe the conservative women she said would stop Democrats.
-The narrative played to ideas of rugged individualism, especially appealing in rural areas, and portrayed women as fiercely protective, defending a traditional way of life and motivated by their children.
+It portrayed women as fiercely protective, defending a traditional way of life and motivated by their children.

 In 2024, being a mama bear also may provide a space for conservative women who have not been politically active before or who may have sat out previous elections.
 If the mama bear narrative is persuasive, Beail said, there are a lot of women who could say, ''That's the spot for me.''